button-inc/service-development-toolkit/packages/form-schema/README.md

 ## Getting Started

 Install package:

 - `npm i @button-inc/form-schema` or `yarn add @button-inc/form-schema` depending on your package manager.

 Add to your app:

 - `import builder from @button-inc/form-schema`, or to use with themed components, `import {govBuilder} from @button-inc/form-schema`

-See below for specific use cases, or browse our [examples](https://github.com/button-inc/service-development-toolkit/tree/develop/examples) for a working setup.
+See below for specific use cases.

 ## Usage